RiceD2KLab/Audubon_F21/README.md

   <img src="https://github.com/RiceD2KLab/Audubon_F21/blob/SP22/Flex_Faster_RCNN/fasterRCNN.png">
 </p>

- <li><b>Hyper-parameters tuning</b></li>
+ <li><b>Bayesian Hyperparameters tuning</b></li>
+Model performance is heavily influenced by hyperparameters.
+Grid search or manual tuning both necessitate a lot of tuning skill and computational resources, which is why we employ bayesian hyperparameters tuning to address these two issues.This model’s entire procedure is defined as follows:
+(1) To describe the uncertainty, compute the posterior belief u(x) using a surrogate Gaussian pro- cess to create an estimate of the mean and standard deviation around this estimate σ(x).
+(2) Calculate an acquisition function a(x) that is proportional to how advantageous it is to sample the next point in the range of values.
+(3) Locate the maximum point of this acquisition function and sample from there.
+(4) This process is repeated a certain number of times, commonly known as the optimization bud- get, until a pretty good point is reached.

  <li><b>Weighted loss function</b></li>
- The idea is to give sample size-based weights to different classes in the loss function, so that the model will lean more focus on the minority classes during training.
-In the classification layer of the network, we propose a custom weighted Cross Entropy loss function:
+Given that our dataset is unbalanced and has to be corrected.
+The idea is to give distinct classes in the loss function sample size-based weights so that the model can focus more on the minority classes during training.
+We propose a custom weighted Cross Entropy loss function for the network's classification layer:

 <p align="center">
   <img src="https://github.com/RiceD2KLab/Audubon_F21/blob/SP22/utils/pipeLine/WeightedLoss.png" width="300">